 “All of these are good signs that point to collaboration across party, regardless of partisan leanings,” Snyder said.

-Regardless of the election, he said he believes the private sector will remain committed to its climate and sustainability goals.
+Regardless of the election, he said he believes the private sector will remain committed to climate and sustainability goals.
 “But our progress is stronger when the public sector is working in concert with the private sector,” he added.

 Looking ahead, Snyder said stakeholders should help depoliticize voluntary climate and sustainability efforts, while reinforcing the importance of bipartisan action.